nihr43/nixos-auto-install/README.md

 ## Configuration

 As any NixOS system you can install any configuration on top.
-The installer leaves two files.
+The installer leaves two files described below.
+Of course there is no need to keep this system, you can replace them with whatever you prefer.

-I have split the configuration into two files as I like to have high-level generic configuration in one file (`configuration.nix`) that I version control and I keep device specific information in a second file (`hardware-configuration.nix`) that lives with each machine.
+I have split the configuration into two files as I like to have high-level generic configuration in one file (`configuration.nix`) that I version control and device specific information in a second file (`hardware-configuration.nix`) that lives with each machine.
 This way I can share the settings in the first file across machines.
 However if you prefer you can replace (or just stop using) either or both files.

 ## /etc/nixos/configuration.nix